-One of the biggest worries for a tenant renting a property is whether or not they’ll get their deposit back.
+One of the biggest worries for a tenant renting a property is whether they’ll get their deposit back.

 Often, tenancy deposits are large sums of money and key to a tenant being able to move on to their next rental property.

-Since new regulations came into force in June, banning tenant fees charged by landlords and lettings agents, deposits taken for tenancies are capped at either five weeks’ rent or six weeks’ rent, depending on the amount of annual rent being paid.
+Since June 2019, deposits taken for tenancies are capped at either five weeks’ rent or six weeks’ rent, depending on the amount of annual rent being paid.

 But the capping of deposits doesn’t necessarily ease any fears tenants might have of losing their deposits.